Race caller: Australia

 Many Australian race callers have worked overseas.
 Jim McGrath took a position as English language caller with the Hong Kong Jockey Club in 1973.
 In 1984, he called races at Phoenix Park, Dublin and at the Ebor meeting at York.
 He joined the BBC in 1993, succeeding Sir Peter O'Sullevan as the chief caller in 1997, a position he retained until the broadcast rights were transferred to Channel 4 in 2012.
 McGrath returned to Australia annually, calling 20 Melbourne Cups during his` distinguished career.

 Other Australians to call in Hong Kong have included Rob Geller, Darren Flindell and Brett Davis.

 Terry Spargo called in Dubai for 17 years having commenced his career in Queensland in 1977 before moving to the UAE in 1993.

 Two Australians, Rob Geller and Michael Wrona, called races in the US for many years.
 Geller began race calling at Wangaratta in 1984 then becoming the course broadcaster at other tracks in northern Victoria.
 In 1989, Geller became the English language caller in Hong Kong where he worked for six and a half years before moving to Emerald Downs in Washington State in 1996.
 Since the 2000–2001 season, Geller was also the track broadcaster at Sunland Park, New Mexico.
 In 2015, The Australian succeeded Dan Loiselle as the race caller at Woodbine Park, Toronto.

 Michael Wrona called his first race at Brunette Downs, Queensland, in 1983.
 In 1985, he filled in for Alan Thomas at 4BC, Brisbane.
 In 1990, he became the caller at Hollywood Park, Los Angeles.
 He replaced the South African caller, Trevor Denman, at Santa Anita in 2016, calling there for two years.
 Wrona has called at many US racecourse, including Arlington, Del Mar, Bay Meadows and Kentucky Downs.

 Mark McNamara called at Canterbury, New Zealand for a decade before joining former New Zealand caller, Tom Wood, in Hong Kong in 2020.

 In the earlier decades of race calling, most callers described the three codes - Thoroughbreds, Standardbreds (harness racing) and Greyhounds.
 While many commenced their careers calling the greyhounds or harness racing before moving to the thoroughbreds, some concentrated on the other codes.
 Amongst the harness racing callers, they have included Bruce Skeggs who was the resident caller at the Royal Melbourne Showgrounds and Moonee Valley Harness Racing.
 He called 20 Inter Dominion Championships before retiring in 1982.
-More recently, Dan Mielicki, has been the chief harness racing caller in Melbourne, Fred Hastings in Sydney and Chris Barsby in Brsibane.
+More recently, Dan Mielicki, has been the chief harness racing caller in Melbourne, Fred Hastings in Sydney and Chris Barsby in Brisbane.

 Others who specialised in greyhound racing include Paul Ambrosoli in Sydney and the father and son team, Maurie and Wayne Kirby in Melbourne.
 Both were also boxing commentators.